thanos-io/thanos/docs/components/query-frontend.md

                               Most recent allowed cacheable result, to prevent caching very recent results that might still be in flux.
+      --query-range.partial-response
+                              Enable partial response for queries if no partial_response param is specified.
+                              --no-query-range.partial-response for disabling.
       --query-range.response-cache-config-file=<file-path>
                               Path to YAML file that contains response cache configuration.